-A: I think it's a big issue.
+A: I think i.
 I don't think it's going to be the deciding issue.
 I think what's important is definitely implementing a few things that would reduce the number of illegal immigrants here.
 There's a lot that could be done.
 Right now, Massachusetts as a state is a safe haven for illegal immigrants because of our lax laws.
-In Milford, if enough pressure was put on the issue, it would drive them to another town, as terrible as it sounds.
+In Milford, it would drive them to another town, as terrible as it sounds.

 Q: What are the other top issues in Milford?

 A: The major issues are illegal immigration and crime ... along with the casino proposal.

 Q: How would you increase a town budget for, example, the police department, without increasing taxes?

 A: Obviously, budget cuts would have to be made elsewhere.
 You would have to cut corners.
 Right now, I don't have specifics on what I would cut.

 Q: Do you support keeping a higher tax rate for businesses than residential in Milford?

 A: The feedback from the community is they don't want them raised.
 I'm in favor of keeping the tax rate for businesses as it is, which is higher than the residential tax rate.
 One thing I would be open to, to bring new businesses, large firms, is to offer a tax break to them for the first few years for new businesses, coming into Milford, to bring more jobs.

 Q: What is your position on a casino in Milford?

 A: Personally, as a member of this town, .
 It would put a strain on town services.
 There would be an increase in crime, in drunk driving and traffic violations.
 I think it would bring property prices down.
 There are some people in favor of it because it would bring jobs to Milford.
 It's important we get the research and allow the community, the town citizens, to vote on it.
 It should go to a townwide vote.
 It's the community's right to vote on it.
 Personally, I'm against it.
 I think it would do more harm than good.